-Are you aware that if you require a tree to be removed from your garden, you may need to lodge a Tree Removal Application to the Gold Coast City Council?
+Are you aware that if you require a tree to be removed from your property, you may need to lodge an application for Council approval for tree removal.

 The Gold Coast City Council has a process for requesting tree removal.
 It can often be a little confusing, particularly when you’re not sure what’s needed.